Healthy fundraising ideas

 - fruit smoothies (with reduced fat milk and yoghurt)

-Barbeques are a great way for school staff, students, families and the wider community to socialise.
+Barbeques are a great way for staff, students and families to socialise.
 Healthy barbeques foods include:

 - grilled vegetables (e.g. corn cobs, mushrooms, tomatoes) and vegetable kebab sticks